-Austicks had been manufacturing ice cream sticks since the 1980’s.
-It’s grown to become the largest supplier of ice cream sticks in Australasia, supplying most of New Zealand, Australia and the South Pacific with around 725 million food grade ice cream sticks annually.
+Austicks has been manufacturing ice cream sticks since the 1980s.
+In that time, Austicks has grown to become Australasia’s largest supplier of ice cream sticks, supplying most of New Zealand, Australia and the South Pacific with around 725 million food-grade ice cream sticks annually.

-Pairing Xero, its new accounting system with Cin7 “seemed like the smart choice,” says Jeni.
-Cin7 has helped effectively manage its stock and led to real-time savings.
-Most importantly, it provided the necessary ability to follow each individual food-grade product through the chain from log to customer, and appropriate communication between its various warehouses and distribution centres.
+Pairing Xero, its new accounting system, with Cin7 “seemed like the smart choice,” says Jeni.
+Cin7 has helped effectively manage Austick’s stock and led to real-time savings.
+Most importantly, it provided the necessary ability to follow each individual food-grade product through the chain, from log to customer, and appropriate communication between its various warehouses and distribution centres.

 For Austicks, ceasing its manufacturing operations was no small feat.
 It meant a complete rethink of the existing business model.
 With the newly adopted Xero accounting system, its accountants recommended it also switch toward a cloud-based inventory application.
 Austicks relied heavily on Microsoft Excel to track and manage its food-grade items and the distribution processes for five separate warehouses. “[Stock] tracking and logistics was very important for us, but we simply didn’t have overall visibility of that process.
 Using spreadsheets was cumbersome, took staff a lot of time and was prone to enter error,” says Jeni.